The RCPACAP board

 Dr Tomlinson has been a director of the Royal College of Pathologists of Australasia through her roles on Council as Honorary Secretary and Treasurer and continues to work as an examiner for the Royal College of Pathologists of Australasia in Anatomical Pathology.

-He’s the National Medical Director and Chief Pathologist at Australian Clinical Labs (formerly Healthscope Pathology).
-He’s also Chairman of the Department of Anatomical Pathology at the Royal Melbourne Hospital.
+He’s the National Medical Director and Chief Pathologist at Australian Clinical Labs (formerly Healthscope Pathology) and the Director of Anatomical Pathology at the Royal Melbourne Hospital.

-Dr Landgren has also been admitted as a Barrister and Solicitor of the Supreme Court of Victoria and is an Associate Professor of Pathology at the University of Melbourne.
-His previous roles include a solicitor in private practice and a health service manager with the Sisters of Mercy in Far North Queensland.
+Tony has also been admitted as a Barrister and Solicitor of the Supreme Court of Victoria and is an Associate Professor of Pathology at the University of Melbourne.

-Through his role as Chair of the Board of Education and Assessment he’s Director of the Royal College of Pathologists of Australasia, with responsibility over training programs in all pathology disciplines, the conduct of examinations, assessment of overseas-trained specialists and laboratory accreditation for training for the college.
+Through his role as Chair of the Board of Education and Assessment he’s a Director of the Royal College of Pathologists of Australasia, with responsibility for training all pathology disciplines, the conduct of examinations, assessment of overseas-trained specialists and laboratory accreditation for training.